Theprogrammingprince/Theprogrammingprince/README.md

 - 👋 Hi, I’m @Theprogrammingprince
 - 👀 I’m interested in web development front end and back end
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me __iam.paul